google_counter

 Radiation Therapy for sarcoma in Germany

-The following radiotherapy methods in sarcoma are used in medical centers in Germany:
+The following radiotherapy methods for sarcoma are used in medical centers in Germany:

 • Intraoperative radiotherapy.
 It is carried out before the closure of the operating wound.
 The advantage of this type of treatment is that gamma rays do not pass through healthy tissues.
 This makes it possible to apply high doses of radiation, which greatly increases the effectiveness of the procedure.